 I could obviously throw one of those film emulation filters on the images after the fact, but this article is about achieving the look ‘in camera’.
 So I applied a few tweaks to the image to give the desired impression.

-- I slightly reduced the contrast and saturation to create the impression of an aged photo.
+- Since film images have lower contrast compared to digital images, I slightly reduced the contrast and saturation to create the impression of an aged photo.

 - I positioned the subject such that the main source of light – the window – produces lens flare and artefacts.

 Below are the two images.
 The first one was taken with the kit lens of the Sony A6000 in the default setting.
 The second image was taken with the Helios 44-2 lens and the focal reducer as described above.

 Here Are Some More Tips When Shooting For Film Look: